Batman808401/Meteors-THREEjs/README.md

 # Meteors-THREEjs
-Three js game inspired by Will Whiteneck. (will think of a better name ;) )
+Three js game inspired by Will Whiteneck. (will think of a better name :wink: )